amzn/app-platform/docs/index.md

 2. Dependency inversion means that high-level APIs don’t depend on low-level details and low-level details only import other high-level APIs.

 App Platform pushes for code reuse by sharing APIs and implementations, while making it easy to leverage platform strengths and changing app or device specific behavior when needed.
+The framework helps you to get started writing Kotlin Multiplatform effectively.

 === "Android"
     ![Android screenshot](images/Android.png){ width="300" }